Home

 Golden Ratio

-The Golden Ratio is designated by the Greek letter ‘PHI’ or PHI
+The Golden Ratio is designated by the Greek letter ‘PHI’.
+PHI

-The use of the Golden Ratio creates a pleasing balance and symmetry in design.
+Its use is considered to create pleasing balance and symmetry in design.

 The Golden Ratio and antiquity

-The use of the golden section ratio in the form of the golden rectangle has been used extensively through out the ages.
+Since ancient days the golden ratio in the form of the golden rectangle has been used extensively.

 The structures of the Roman classical era are said to be designed within the Golden Ratio.